 Breast Lift Scottsdale

 A breast lift can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
-Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.
+Before you decide to have surgery, think carefully about your breast surgery expectations and discuss them with your surgeon.

 The best candidates for mastopexy are healthy, emotionally-stable women who are realistic about what the surgery can accomplish.
 The best results are usually achieved in women with small, sagging breasts.
 Breasts of any size can be lifted, but the results may not last as long in heavy breasts.

 Many women seek mastopexy because pregnancy and nursing have left them with stretched skin and less volume in their breasts.
 However, if you’re planning to have more children, it may be a good idea to postpone your breast lift.
 While there are no special risks that affect future pregnancies (for example, mastopexy usually doesn’t interfere with breast-feeding), pregnancy is likely to stretch your breasts again and offset the results of the procedure.

 All Breast Surgery carries some uncertainty and risk

 Bleeding and infection following a breast lift are uncommon, but they can cause scars to widen.
 Mastopexy does leave noticeable, permanent scars, although they’ll be covered by your bra or bathing suit.
 (Poor healing and wider scars are more common in smokers.)
 The procedure can also leave you with unevenly positioned nipples, or a permanent loss of feeling in your nipples or breasts.

 Planning your Breast Lift Plastic Surgery